-Schizophrenia is a psychiatric pathology associated with disruption of the brain and thinking, in particular.
+Schizophrenia is a psychiatric pathology associated with brain disorders and thinking in particular.
 Its exact causes are unknown.
 However, scientists identify many factors that increase the risk of its development.
-They can be either endogenous, that is, internal, for example, heredity, exogenous, or external.
-In the latter case, we are talking about traumas, social phenomena, etc.
+They can be both endogenous, i.e., internal, for example, heredity, and exogenous, or external.
+The latter case refers to trauma, social phenomena, etc.

 The Concept of Social Schizophrenia

 Social schizophrenia is a concept used in the humanities to explain social phenomena.
-From medicine and psychopathology, only the term and the general approach associated with the splitting of the personality are taken.
-It was transferred to sociology, psychology, and philosophy in order to study various kinds of conflicts and social problems on the basis of medical terminology.
+The term and general approach to split personality are taken from medicine and psychopathology.
+It has been transferred to sociology, psychology, and philosophy to study various conflicts and social problems based on medical terminology.
 Let’s try to understand this phenomenon.

 The Sociological Aspect of Social Schizophrenia

-There is no exact explanation, as it may be in medicine, of what social schizophrenia is.
-In the natural sciences, everything is much simpler: there is a term and its definition.
-The doctor makes a diagnosis based on the clinical picture and symptoms, and on its basis prescribes treatment.
+There is no precise explanation, as it may be in medicine, of what social schizophrenia is.
+In the natural sciences, it is much simpler: there is a term and its definition.
+A doctor diagnoses based on the clinical picture and symptoms and prescribes a treatment.

-With social concepts, things are more complicated.
-Different researchers can interpret the same category in different ways.
-Therefore, there is no strict scientific definition of social schizophrenia.
-Also, there is no single point of view on the solution to this problem.
+With social concepts, everything is more complicated.
+The same category can be interpreted differently by different researchers.
+That is why there is no strict scientific definition of social schizophrenia.
+There is also no unified view on the solution to this problem.

-In the humanities, there are only assumptions, some sociological data, and hypotheses.
-Based on them, each person can form their own opinion and make an appropriate decision.
+There are only assumptions, some sociological data, and hypotheses in the humanities.
+On their basis, each person can form their opinion and make an appropriate decision.

-In simple words, social schizophrenia in sociology is the loss of internal unity by society, the splitting of social life, manifested in social tension, as well as in class, religious and national conflicts.
-Examples of social schizophrenia are:
+In simple terms, social schizophrenia in sociology is society’s loss of internal unity, the splitting of social life, manifested in social tensions as well as in class, religious and national conflicts.
+Types of social schizophrenia include:

 - National conflicts after the collapse of the USSR.